nebari-dev/nebari/docs/source/dev_guide/minikube.md

 # Minikube on Mac

-The earlier instructions for minikube on Linux _nearly_ works on Mac except things that break without clever use of port forwarding at the right times.
+The earlier instructions for Minikube on Linux _nearly_ works on Mac except things that break without clever use of port forwarding at the right times.

 1 - When working out the IP addresses to configure metallb try this:
 ```